fabioacarvalho/app-java-mobila-example-crud/README.md

 ## Start here

-_You need have [Android Studio]() instaled in your developer envirioment._ <br>
+_You need to have [Android Studio]() instaled in your developer envirioment._ <br>

 ## First step

 In the first step, you need create a file Class where you'll references your instance, for example:

 _In this case I'll use a example of add cities.
-But you are free to create waht you want._
+But you are free to create what you want._
 <br>

 ```